dfinity/portal/docs/developer-docs/integrations/sns/index.md

 * Information on how to **get an SNS**, which includes
-    * [An introduction how to get an SNS](get-sns/get-sns-intro.md) which exlains the high level stages of gettin an SNS
+    * [An introduction how to get an SNS](get-sns/get-sns-intro.md) which explains the high level stages of getting an SNS
     * [Technical preparations for getting an SNS](get-sns/preparation.md) which describes the technical steps required before getting an SNS. here We also link to non-technical steps that we recommend,